jacquelineCelia/lexicon_discovery/README.md

 # Compile
 A basic makefile is provided as a starting point for compiling the code.
 You will want to edit the makefile (for example, specify the correct path of the compiler) to compile the code.
+You should be able to do a simple `make` to compile the code.

 # Source Code
 Please note that a large portion of the source code in this repo was contributed by Mark Johnson (http://web.science.mq.edu.au/~mjohnson/Software.htm).
 I'm very grateful for that he made his source code for his NAACL'09 paper avaialble, and please cite his work if you find his portion of the code helpful for your own project.